ilya40umov/spring-batch-quartz-example/README.md

 The example is meant to test the following environment: several servers(at least 2 nodes) running in a cluster against RDBMS(hopefully clustered) which have to perform certain batch tasks periodically and have fail-over, work distribution etc.

+### Implemented Jobs ###

+<b>CalculateEventMetricsScheduledJob:</b> calculates a number of occurrences for each type of event since last job run and updates the site
+statistic entry(which hold metrics of site since its start); Triggered each 5 minutes; saves where it finished(time for which it processed);
+ misfire policy 'FireOnceAndProceed', meaning that only one call to the job is needed for any number of misfires;

+<b>CalculateOnlineMetricsScheduledJob:</b> calculates total number of users online, number of users jogging, chatting,
+dancing and idle for a certain point of time; Triggered each 15 seconds;
+uses ScheduledFireTime from Quartz to identify for which point it should calculate the metrics; misfire policy 'IgnoreMisfire', meaning that all missed executions will be fired as soon as Quartz identifies them(so that the job can catch up);
+this job randomly (in ~ 1/3 of cases) throws an exception(TransientException) in order to emulate network issues;

 ## Addressed Scenarios ##

 ### Scheduler: No single point of failure ###